dag/relvlast/docs/index.rst

     change at any time.
 To get the actual current object of your context, use :func:`get_current`.

+    Forwarding operations raise :exc:`UnboundContextError` if there is no environment to forward to.

   .. autoclass:: Proxy

+  .. autoexception:: UnboundContextError

 Dispatching Requests by URL